 Dissertation students are required to attend and participate in a series of compulsory research seminars and independently prepare a research proposal on their chosen research area.
 Students must then write a dissertation of 15,000 words under the supervision of an allocated Staff member.

-- or have a second class honours BEd degree, (or its equivalent)
+- or have a second class honours BEd degree, (or its' equivalent)

-- or have a second class honours BSc (Education in Physical Sciences), (or its equivalent)
+- or have a second class honours BSc (Education in Physical Sciences), (or its' equivalent)

-An amount of professional teaching experience, equivalent to five full years (excluding initial teacher education), will be considered as an honours equivalent.
+Professional teaching experience, equivalent to five full years (excluding initial teacher education), will be considered as an honours equivalent.

-In addition to the above requirements, applicants who have achieved at least a second class honours grade in one of the following postgraduate diplomas (or equivalent – equivalencies are subject to School and College approval) will be eligible to apply for the 60 credit route: (CKE 67)
+In addition to the above requirements, applicants who have achieved at least a second class honours grade in one of the following postgraduate diplomas (or equivalent – equivalencies are subject to School and College approval) will be eligible to apply for the 60 credit route: (CKE67)

 Approved Postgraduate Diplomas:

-- postgraduate Diploma in Educational Administration
+- Postgraduate Diploma in Educational Administration

-- postgraduate Diploma in the Teaching of Religious Education
+- Postgraduate Diploma in the Teaching of Religious Education

-- postgraduate Diploma in the Teaching of Science in the Primary School
+- Postgraduate Diploma in the Teaching of Science in the Primary School

-- postgraduate Diploma in Special Education Needs/Postgraduate Diploma in Learning Support/Compensatory and Remedial Education
+- Postgraduate Diploma in Special Education Needs/Postgraduate Diploma in Learning Support/Compensatory and Remedial Education

-- postgraduate Diploma in Curriculum Studies (CSPE)
+- Postgraduate Diploma in Curriculum Studies (CSPE)

-- postgraduate Diploma in Guidance and Counselling
+- Postgraduate Diploma in Guidance and Counselling

-- postgraduate Diploma in Italian/Spanish for Post-Primary Teachers
+- Postgraduate Diploma in Italian/Spanish for Post-Primary Teachers

-- postgraduate Diploma in English and the Teaching of English
+- Postgraduate Diploma in English and the Teaching of English

-- an tArd Teastas i dTeagasc agus i Litriocht na Gaeilge
+- An tArd Teastas i dTeagasc agus i Litriocht na Gaeilge

-English Language Requirements:
+English Language Requirement

 Non-UCC applicants must also submit photocopy evidence of any qualification(s) (academic results and certificates/parchments) that were not completed in University College Cork and evidence of English language proficiency (if applicable) either by UPLOADING via the PAC "Application Status" or by post to the Postgraduate Applications Centre, 1, Courthouse Square, Galway (marked with your online Postgraduate Application Number)